 About the course

 This course aims to help you to become an enterprising professional designer, capable of realising the value of your creative design ideas.
 You'll have the opportunity to develop the technical know-how to identify problems, develop ideas both physically and digitally and produce finalised, commercially aware designs for mass production.
 The signature of this course is its strong emphasis on commercial product design, based on our long-established industry links which result in valuable exposure to real design challenges set by businesses or design organisations.
 These projects offer a potential for you to showcase your creative talents and produce design solutions that could be licensed or win prestigious design awards.
-The course has a global presence through being an educational member of the International Council of Societies of Industrial Design.
 In the 2015 National Student Survey (NSS) 100% of students who responded said they were satisfied overall with the quality of this course.

 18 / 09 / 2017

 3 years full-time

 4 years inc. placement year